ivy-1602/LabLoot-The-Academic-Black-Market-but-legal/README.md

 ## 💯 The Assignment vs The Execution

-**The Assignment:** Build an e-commerce website for SE Semester 3 E-Commerce subject.
+**The Assignment:** Build an e-commerce website for SE Semester 3 E-Commerce subject. hi there

 **What Most People Did:** Generic online stores selling books, clothes, electronics - things that already exist.